 The U.S. educational prerequisite is a high school diploma (or GED).
 If you are an international student, please make sure you forward a copy of your high school diploma to the Director of Translator and Interpreter Training, Cristiano Mazzei (firstname.lastname@example.org).

 High proficiency in English and a Language Other Than English (LOTE) is required.
-Please refer to the Certification Commission for Healthcare Interpreters Handbook, pages 14-16, for evidence of language proficiency.
+Please refer to the Certificate Guidelines, and carefully review the information on language proficiency.

 Students must complete 15 credits in order to receive the Online Certificate in Translation and interpreting.
 They must pass each course with a grade of C or higher to be eligible for the certificate.
 Students can also elect to enroll in certain courses only to meet their specific needs for continuing education.